Effective bedtime rituals for improved sleep with a warm bath and candles.

 7. Journal or Write a To-Do List

-• Try one line a day gratitude journaling
+• One-line gratitude journaling

 • List tomorrow’s top 3 tasks